klaemo/csv-stream/Readme.md

 Also, take a look at the iconv-lite documentation for supported encodings.
 (iconv-lite provides pure javascript character encoding conversion -> no native code compilation)

+## Wishlist

+- CLI
+- browser support

+If you would like to contribute either of those just open an issue so we can discuss it further. :)

 ## Contributors